If you are considering buying a new home in Florida, you may have heard a reference to CDD fees - And, you may be wondering just what are CDD fees?

 In a CDD community, the HOA serves as a vehicle that represents homeowners when dealing with the CDD board.
 Typically, in CDD communities, the HOA does not perform any maintenance or upkeep of the common areas or amenities; therefore, HOA fees are very low.
 The HOA will still control the Architectural Review Board, and enforce the community covenants and restrictions.

 Florida New Home Communities

 Now that you’ve learned the basics about Community Development Districts and CDD fees, it should be easier to compare your options when looking at both CDD and non-CDD community costs and benefits.

 If you are looking at a new home from Highland Homes, our New Home Specialists are knowledgeable about CDDs and can provide you with more information about whether a particular community has CDD fees, the monthly cost of such fees, and planned community amenities, as well as help you find the perfect new home within your monthly budget.

-Highland Homes builds new homes in metro Orlando, Ocala, Tampa Bay, Sarasota-Brandenton, and Lakeland-Winter Haven, Florida, with pricing from the high $100’s to $400’s.
+Highland Homes builds new homes in metro Orlando, Ocala, Tampa Bay, Sarasota-Brandenton, and Lakeland-Winter Haven, Florida.
 For more information about building your dream home in Florida, contact our Florida New Home Specialists by phone or email.

 Location, home designs, features and prices are subject to change without notice.
 We are pledged to the letter and spirit of the U.S. policy for the achievment of equal housing opportunity throughout the Nation.
 We encourage and support an affirmative marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status or national origin.